SamuraiBarbi/workstation-icarus/README.md

     /sys/kernel/iommu_groups/30/devices/0000:2f:00.3
     /sys/kernel/iommu_groups/31/devices/0000:2f:00.4

-From the list we find the IMMOU group by searching for the buses of the GPU we want to pass through.
+From the list we find the IMMOU group by searching for the buses of the GPU we want to pass through:

     0000:2d:00.0
     0000:2d:00.1